-Entries open for manuscripts up to 80,000 words for works of fiction or non-fiction.
-The winner receives Author Coaching, Structural Edit and Line Edit (Prize Value $2,500) with the structural edit kindly sponsored by Brisbane Writers Workshop, and line editing and author coaching sponsored by Hawkeye Publishing.
-Hawkeye Publishing may offer the winner a publishing contract.
-(Note: this is not a guarantee of publication, but the possibility of).
+This competition involves submitting a 300 word synopsis and the first 30 pages of your manuscript.
+The overall winner receives Author Coaching, Structural Edit and Line Edit (Prize Value $2,500) with the structural edit kindly sponsored by Brisbane Writers Workshop, and line editing and author coaching sponsored by Hawkeye Publishing.
+Entry is $45.
+Hawkeye publishing mayoffer the winner a publishing contract.

 For more information and eligibility criteria, please visit the link below.

 The Literature Centre – calls for programming EOIs

 The Literature Centre is seeking expressions of interest for authors/illustrators interested in participating in their programming from 2023 onwards.
 The Literature Centre is looking for new, original voices from across Australia, and successful authors/illustrators will be paid ASA rates to participate in the programming.
 Fill in the expression of interest form here.

 Each month, MiNDFOOD will publish one reader’s short story, with the best story published over the course of a year going on to win $1000.
 We are looking for unpublished stories from budding non-professional writers who may need a nudge to showcase their talent.
 Each month, the staff of MiNDFOOD will choose the best story to publish and, at the end of the year, will choose the award for Best Short Story.